What Are Black Triangles?

 4. Orthodontics (Invisalign)

-If your black triangles came from misaligned teeth that have triangular contact points high on the tooth, Invisalign can sometimes reposition the teeth so the contact moves lower.
-This reduces or closes the triangle without adding any material.
+If black triangles came from misaligned teeth with triangular contact points high on the tooth, Invisalign can sometimes reposition the teeth so the contact moves lower.
+That reduces or closes the triangle without adding any material.

 One catch: Invisalign doesn’t grow gum tissue back.
-If your papilla has receded, orthodontics alone won’t fill the space.
-But if the triangle is from the way teeth contact each other after misalignment, aligning them differently can solve it.
+If the papilla has receded, orthodontics alone won’t fill the space.
+If the triangle is from the way teeth contact each other after misalignment, aligning them differently can solve it.

 Treatment Comparison